nelso0/barbotine-scalping-bot/README.md

 ## How does it work?

-It's will be explained soon on my website: https://barbotine.capital
+It's all explained on my website: [https://barbotine.capital](https://barbotine.capital/scalping)

 ## Contact